pandermatt/zotcraft/README.md

 > Automatically sync your Zotero research library to Craft Docs with AI-powered summaries

 ZotCraft is an integration tool that bridges your Zotero research collection with Craft's note-taking environment.
+It is designed to work with the [ZotCraft Template](https://donkeys-melt-ig1.craft.me/Zotcraft-template).

 ## ✨ Features